awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

     ```
     aws rds describe-pending-maintenance-actions
     ```
-  + Aurora PostgreSQL supports the following db\.t3 instance classes:
+  + Aurora PostgreSQL version 13\.3 supports db\.t3 instance classes\.
-    + The db\.t3\.medium instance class is supported for versions compatible with PostgreSQL 10\.7 and higher\.
-    + The db\.t3\.large instance class is supported for versions compatible with PostgreSQL versions 10\.11 and higher and 11\.6 and higher\.

 In the following table, you can find details about supported Amazon Aurora DB instance classes for the Aurora DB engines\.